ArcherDiaz/Rivr/rivr/README.md

 # rivr

-An audio live streaming application
+A free and unlimited video and audio live streaming application where ever you go!
+Connect with old friends or meet meet new ones with our public rooms feature

 ## Getting Started